rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 #### Playing the game
 - This page provides enhancements to user in order to play the game.
 - Provides user with the actual quiz,Scores and Questions Scalebar to show how many left to answer.
 - This page will also help user to identify if answer is correct or not/Feedback.
+If user answers wrong the red highlight/background would appear then user will be directed towards game over page, if user answers correctly the green background would appear and user continues towards the next question plus the scores will be updated
+- Questions are randomly picked from set of 15, if user plays more than once questions and the order of questions won't be same.

 ![image](https://user-images.githubusercontent.com/87448281/144344612-705b12fc-927a-4079-a9bc-bd0a16120c0a.png)